-Covid 19 coronavirus: Kiwis' level 2 conduct, latest virus case numbers
+Covid 19 coronavirus: No new cases today, 250 complaints a day to police about level 2 breaches

 The cluster had been well contained, Bloomfield.

+For parents nervous about sending their children back to school, and others worried about going back to work, Bloomfield said the work put in over the last seven weeks had put us in the best possible position - so they should be confident the risk of infection was very low.

+The family home was where transmission usually occurred and health officials were looking at options about how to reduce that, Bloomfield said.

-Retail stores were not required to gather customers' contact-tracing details as the risk of people interacting was low.
+Retail stores were not required to gather customers' contact-tracing details as the risk of people interacting was low, he confirmed.

 However this was important for hospitality businesses as people gathered for longer.

 Police: 250 complaints a day about level 2